bbenedict/bbenedict/100days.md

 ## day 59

 I jumped ahead in Amelia Wattenberger's D3.js book to look at how charts are created within a Reactjs application.
 The book recommends using Reactjs to render the svg objects instead of D3.js, which in turn becomes more of a powerful set of utilities to define scales and do other operaions.
 Now that is a bit of a surpise.
 I am much more likely to create charts in Reactjs than not.
 I'll do the remaining examples in Reactjs instead once I refactor the current app a bit.

+## day 60

+Switched the server config for D3.js in React to use webpack-dev-server.
+The server is launching and rendering a simple scatter chart with just the circles.

+## day 61

+Re-factored the app with the goal to simplify chart generation.
+In truth, this was not a very productive effort.

+## day 62

+A much more productive effort on re-factoring the scatter chart and the app as a whole.
+Added axis and labels.

+## day 63

+Added a bar chart to the D3.js app in React.
+The method used in the book D3.histogram() was replaced by D3.bin().
+I also figured out how to control the number of bars.
+D3 makes smart guesses for how many bars to use, which makes sense for a histogram but less so for a straight bar chart.

+## day 64

+Made a quick seque to cypress.io to explore client side testing for a React app.
+I suspect cypress.io will replace some of the other threads of learning I proposed as the start of this project.

+## day 65

+More exploration of cypress.io.
+I am debating how to handle service responses for a React app that uses Node/Express for the backend.
+Approach A, use stubs.
+Approach B, use seed data and run the server in test-ci mode.
+We'll see what I ended up recommending.

+## day 66

+Resuming my exploration of D3.js, I started work on a doughnut chart.
+We use these a lot in our application.
+I was able to get a basic chart displayed but I need to refactor to the code (as usual) to make it more clear what is happening.

+## day 67

+A nice productive day refactoring a doughnut chart using D3.js in a React app.